This spring, I’ve developed a new evening routine with 5 new anti-stress habits — that actually work!

 What Are Your Best Anti-Stress Habits?

 Beating stress is a constant battle and I’d absolutely love to hear your best and tips & tricks for managing stress.
+I know one of my friends uses Matchamax to help combat stress so I’ll have to look into that.

 One other thing I do, but am by no means religious about, is shutting down my laptop and cellphone at 9 o’clock.
 That’s a very effective habit – but understandably hard to do since we’re all trying to manage as much as we can in our off-work hours.